eduvpn/eduvpn-common/docs/src/api/functiondocs.md

  ```go
 func AddServer(c C.uintptr_t, _type C.int, id *C.char, ni C.int) *C.char
 ```
-AddServer adds a server to the eduvpn-common server list c is the cookie that is used for cancellation.
+AddServer adds a server to the eduvpn-common server list `c` is the cookie that is used for cancellation.
 Create a cookie first with CookieNew.
-This same cookie is also used for replying to state transitions _type is the type of server that needs to be added.
-This type is defined in types/server/server.go Type id is the identifier of the string
+This same cookie is also used for replying to state transitions

+`_type` is the type of server that needs to be added.
+This type is defined in types/server/server.go Type

+`id` is the identifier of the string:

   - In case of secure internet: The organization ID

   - In case of custom server: The base URL

   - In case of institute access: The base URL

-ni stands for non-interactive.
+`ni` stands for non-interactive.
 If non-zero, any state transitions will not be run.

-This ni flag is useful for preprovisioned servers.
-For normal usage, you want to set this to zero (meaning: False) If the server cannot be added it returns the error as types/error/error.go Error Note that the server is removed when an error has occured The following state callbacks are mandatory to handle:
+This `ni` flag is useful for preprovisioned servers.
+For normal usage, you want to set this to zero (meaning: False)

+If the server cannot be added it returns the error as types/error/error.go Error

+Note that the server is removed when an error has occured The following state callbacks are mandatory to handle:
   - OAUTH_STARTED: This indicates that the OAuth procedure has been started, it returns the URL as the data.
 The client should open the webbrowser with this URL and continue the authorization process.